Construction Law Aug/Sept 2024

 Legislation state of play table

-Our regular update of legislation and procurement related developments is compiled by Alignment Media staff.
+Our regular update on the progress of regulations and legislation affecting construction and procurement compiled by Alignment Media.

 Reports from the courts